Diamoon18/PRiR-Homework_MPI_4/README.md

 # PRiR-Homework_MPI_4
-## Zadanie 1 - approximation of the value of PI
+## Zadanie 1 - approximation of the value of PI in MPI
 1. Initializing the MPI environment; creating a network of processors with the size passed by the ```-np``` parameter
 2. The number of processors making up the network
 3. Unique number of the current process